getkuby/kuby-core/README.md

 end
 ```

 Configuring DNS to point to your Kubernetes cluster is outside the scope of this README, but all the hosting providers should have tutorials.
-For example, [here's one](https://www.digitalocean.com/community/tutorials/how-to-point-to-digitalocean-nameservers-from-common-domain-registrars) from DigitalOcean.
+For example, [here's the one](https://www.digitalocean.com/community/tutorials/how-to-point-to-digitalocean-nameservers-from-common-domain-registrars) from DigitalOcean.

 ## Deploying

 Now that Kuby is configured and your Kubernetes cluster is ready, it's time to deploy!

 1. Build the Docker image

     ```sh
     bundle exec rake kuby:build
     ```
 1. Push the Docker image to the container registry:

     ```sh
     bundle exec rake kuby:push
     ```
 1. Deploy!

     ```sh
     bundle exec rake kuby:deploy
     ```